 Twelfth Method – Check Registry Entries

-If updating Windows still shows you an error, try to check Registry entries and ensure that they are correct.
+If updating Windows still shows you an error, try to check Registry entries and ensure they are correct.
 Remember that editing registry entries can cause problems with your Windows components.
 As such, this is a drastic move and should only be done if your only other option is to reinstall Windows.

 Go to the following path: